Skip to main content

 How to set up a tax expense and how the tax is calculated

-Tax Expenses are used in a forecast when a tax needs to be added to an Expense account on the P&L. The added expense is also held in a liability account on the Balance Sheet.
+Tax Expenses are used in a forecast when a tax needs to be a separate Expense on the P&L. The added expense is also held in a liability account on the Balance Sheet.

 Some common types of Tax Expenses include: